henreedev/escape-the-experiment/README.md

 Updated 12/29/2023

 Project contribution will generally follow the following steps:
-1. Clone the remote (online) repository to your machine using `git clone https://github.com/henreedev/escape-the-experiment.git` in a command prompt (Git Bash)
+1. Clone the remote (online) repository to your machine using `git clone https://github.com/henreedev/escape-the-experiment.git` in a command prompt (install Git Bash here https://git-scm.com/downloads)
 2. Checkout the main branch using `git checkout main`
 3. Pull the current main branch using `git pull`
 4. Create and switch to a new branch using `git checkout -b <branch_name>`